We are a charity devoted to the advancement of forestry in all its branches

 A letter from David Sulman, Executive Director UK Forest Products Association, regarding the last issue of Scottish Forestry is available here

 Pictures of the trip to Glen Devon (C), Craigengillan (SW), Mar Estate (NE), Glen Righ (N) and Merrylaw (L&B) are now available in the Gallery.
-A write up by Northern Chairman is in Society News.
+A write up on each is available in Society News (2 to follow).
 There are also details of other Regions forthcoming field trips available in the Calendar, as soon as they are available.

 Scottish Forestry: call for papers for 2015 editions of the journal

 Guidelines for Authors and Peer Review can be found under Journal.